joaovitorlopes/joaovitorlopes/README.md

 ### Hi, I'm João! 👋
 - 👨🏻‍💻 I'm Systems Analyst and Developer;
 - 🕵️ Specialist in Computer Forensics and Cyber ​​Security;
-- 📚 I dream of being a Criminal Expert for the Brazilian Federal Police;
+- 📚 I dream of being a Perito Criminal for the Brazilian Federal Police;
-- 🤹 Hard Skills => HTML, CSS, JavaScript;
+- 🤹 Hard Skills => Java, JavaScript;
 - ⌛ 22 years;
 ## 🛠️ Tools 🛠️